(21 Oct 22) There are currently no areas authorized for felling dead trees.

-JBER Firewood Cutting Program
+- JBER Firewood Cutting Permit

-Rules and Regulations:
+Rules and Regulations

 - Precautions must be taken to prevent spills of gasoline and oil.
 Litter must be removed from the site.

-- No vehicles, to include off-road vehicles, may be taken off of maintained roadways or past metal gates (open or closed).
+- No vehicles, to include off-road vehicles, may be taken off of the maintained roadways or past metal gates (open or closed).

-•REMOVE THE BARK
+- REMOVE THE BARK

 Elmendorf Wood Cutting Areas - Accessible only to Military ID/CAC Card Holders/Sponsored Permittees: